javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 alert( isGreater ); // true (the comparison result is "yes")
 ```

-We'll cover booleans more deeply later in the chapter <info:logical-operators>.
+We'll cover booleans more deeply in the chapter <info:logical-operators>.

 ## The "null" value

-The special `null` value does not belong to any type of those described above.
+The special `null` value does not belong to any of the types described above.

-It forms a separate type of its own, which contains only the `null` value:
+It forms a separate type of its own which contains only the `null` value:

 ```js
 let age = null;
 ```

-In JavaScript `null` is not a "reference to a non-existing object" or a "null pointer" like in some other languages.
+In JavaScript, `null` is not a "reference to a non-existing object" or a "null pointer" like in some other languages.

-It's just a special value which has the sense of "nothing", "empty" or "value unknown".
+It's just a special value which represents "nothing", "empty" or "value unknown".

-The code above states that the `age` is unknown or empty for some reason.
+The code above states that `age` is unknown or empty for some reason.

 ## The "undefined" value

-The special value `undefined` stands apart.
+The special value `undefined` also stands apart.
 It makes a type of its own, just like `null`.

 The meaning of `undefined` is "value is not assigned".

-If a variable is declared, but not assigned, then its value is exactly `undefined`:
+If a variable is declared, but not assigned, then its value is `undefined`:

 ```js run
 let x;